- ← All Travels

 6th day, Friday: Rozier– Causse de Méjean – Roziers, 65 km

 After breakfast, you will reach the Causse de Méjean after an hour by bus.
 Abandoned side streets and paths take you to Nîmes le Vieux, a bizarre rock sea the silhouette of which reminds you of the Southern French metropolis in the evening twilight.
 At least the Royal troops during the religious wars supposedly mistook this place for Nîmes.
 Across the wasteland and along seemingly unending dry rock walls, the segment will stop at the wonderfully retained Ferme Caussenarde.
 The small museum will illustratively present the hard life on the Causse de Méjean.
-If the schedule permits, you can visit one of the best cheese productions of the Causse de Méjean before returning back to Rozier.
+If the schedule allows, it is possible to visit one of the best cheese dairies of the Causse de Méjean.
 The Fromagerie de Hyelzas produces five different types of cheese with an outstanding reputation beyond the region.
 Late in the evening, you will return from the Causse de Méjean down to the wildly romantic Jonte valley by eBike.
 You will reach the „Grandhotel de la Muse et du Rozier“ after a downhill ride of nearly 20 km, interrupted only briefly by a rise halfway down, early in the evening.
 Meet for the final dinner in Rozier in a family-run restaurant, highly frequented by locals.
 Here we will celebrate the conclusion of a trip full of outstanding impressions with a top menu with regional specialties.

 7th day, Saturday: Roziers – Montpellier